 A week long road trip to Rajasthan is on the wish list of many travellers.
 After all, it is one of the most colourful and culturally rich Indian states.
-However, to fulfill this wish list with a purpose, timing and budget pose a challenge.
+However, to fulfil this wish list with a purpose, timing and budget pose a challenge.

 Since Rajasthan is the largest state in India by area, travelling through the length and breadth at a stretch becomes quite a task.
 Hence, I am here to help you with the complete planning of a 7-day itinerary to Rajasthan.

 Travelling is more about collecting experiences and memories for me than spending lavishly.
 I hope this travelogue will help fellow travellers live their nomadic dreams and help break the financial barriers.

 How To Plan A Week Long Road Trip To Rajasthan?